weiliu620/weiliu620.github.io/reading_notes.md

 ### Adversarial Autoencoders
 The discriminator take the hidden variable z as input (either from the encoder of AE, as negative sample, or from a prior distribution, as positive example).
 Replaced the KL divergence cost function with the Adversarial.
 This is because, according to the paper, that original KL optimize $$q(z)$$ to pick the modes of $$p(z)$$, but Adversarial will optimize $$q(z)$$ to the whole distribution of $$p(z)$$.

-LW: if that is the true reason of using Adversarial, we can also think about expectation Propagation, which seems to match q(z) to the whole P(z), too.
+LW: if that is the true reason of using Adversarial, we can also think about expectation Propagation, which seems to match $$q(z)$$ to the whole $$p(z)$$, too.

 The optimization is iterative.
 In both the Adversarial optimization step and the the AE step, the encoder is optimized.
-In Adversarial step, encoder is optimized to match q(z) to p(z).
+In Adversarial step, encoder is optimized to match $$q(z)$$ to $$p(z)$$.
 In AE step, encoder is optimized to minimize the reconstruction error.
 In other Adversarial+AE work, there is often a trade off between the two goal of optimization, but here the two optimization step are done iteratively.
 How to achieve the trade-off for the encoder?

 ### Adversarially Learned Inference
 Given data, generate hidden representations; Given hidden z, generate data.
 Use discriminator net to tell the two pairs apart.